fight-against-hate/fight-against-hate/action-plans/What-You-Can-Do-To-Help-Stop-The-Anti-LGBTQ-Backlash.md

 * [National Center For Transgender Equality](https://transequality.org/) - Click the donate button

-Your money will go where it can be very effective in the legal battles to defend us.
+That money will go where it can be very effective in the legal battles to defend us.

 Alright, you've done a great job as an individual, now take it to work!